ekoeryanto/netlify-cms-widget-starter-rollup/README.md

 ## Tips

-Use es5 class component (`create-react-class`) instead of es6 for small bundle size if you plan to use the widget with _script tag method / umd_ as we'll borrow the global `window.createClass` and `window.h` from `netlify-cms` in umd bundle
+Use es5 class component (`create-react-class`) instead of es6 for small bundle size if you plan to use the widget with _script tag method_ as we'll borrow the global `window.createClass` and `window.h` from `netlify-cms` in umd or iife bundle

 ## License